astrolabsoftware/spark-fits/README.rst

     // Read as a DataFrame a HDU of a table fits. val df = spark.readfits
-      .option("datatype", "table")          // [mandatory] We support only table for the moment.
       .option("HDU", <Int>)                 // [mandatory] Which HDU you want to read.
       .option("columns", <List[String]>)    // [optional]  Names of the columns to load.
 Default loads all columns.
       .option("recordLength", <Int>)        // [optional]  If you want to define yourself the length of a record.